-- The two-minute rule: If it will take less than two minutes to complete, then it should be done right away while you are processing the inbox.
+- The two-minute rule: If it takes less than two minutes to complete, then it should be done right away while you are processing the inbox.
 Handling these small, quick tasks gets them out of the way and prevents them from getting in the way of more important things.

 - Delegate the action: Some tasks can be delegated to other people for completion.
-Actions that are delegated make their way to a list composed of items waiting for something in in order for them to be completed.
-For example, if you have delegated the writing of a report to another employee who needs additional information in order to complete it, the item goes on your waiting list.
+Actions that are delegated make their way to a list composed of items waiting for something for them to be completed.
+For example, if you have delegated the writing of a report to another employee who needs additional information to complete it, the item goes on your waiting list.

-- Defer the action: Tasks that cannot be completed within two minutes go to your calendar or to a tickler file while you finish emptying your inbox.
-This allows them to be tracked in a reliable manner.
-If the item is one that you will be getting to in the near future, then it can go on an action items list.
+- Defer the action: Tasks that cannot be completed within two minutes go to your calendar or a tickler file while you finish emptying your inbox.
+This allows them to be tracked reliably.
+If the item is one that you will be getting to shortly, it can go on an action items list.

-Emptying your inbox at regular intervals means tasks and commitments are stored in places within your system that will keep track of them and alert you when they require attention.
+Emptying your inbox at regular intervals means tasks and commitments are stored in the system that will keep track of them and alert you when they require attention.
 Freed of the stuff that had overtaken your mind, you are free to relax and focus on the tasks at hand.

 Bite Size – Break Projects Down to Improve Completion

 A frequently encountered challenge that can make time management for students and business professionals difficult is the big project.
-Assume that your professor just gave the class an assignment to write a 15-page report on five battles of the American Civil War.
+Assume that your professor just gave the class an assignment to write a 15-page report on the American Civil War’s five battles.
 The thought of writing 15 pages about anything might be enough to convince you to put the report aside in favor of updating your Facebook page, but let’s take a closer look at the assignment.

 Projects should be broken down into smaller, manageable pieces.
-Instead of thinking about the task as one requiring you to write 15 pages, break it down into five reports of three pages on each of the five battles.
-Set up a schedule for completion of each section of the report, and before long you will have 15 pages to submit to your professor.
+Instead of thinking about the task as requiring you to write 15 pages, break it down into five reports of three pages on each of the five battles.
+Set up a schedule to complete each section of the report, and before long, you will have 15 pages to submit to your professor.

 Review and Planning

-Developing time management skills begins with a review of the tasks that require your attention and proceed to planning the most efficient way to accomplish them.
-The large project that you broke down into smaller, more manageable chunks must be looked at to determine the best way to take on each segment of the project in order to meet the larger goal of completing the entire project.
+Developing time management skills begins with reviewing the tasks that require your attention and proceeding to plan the most efficient way to accomplish them.
+The large project that you broke down into smaller, more manageable chunks must be looked at to determine the best way to take on each segment of the project to meet the larger goal of completing the entire project.

-Reviewing the best order in which to address each segment so each completed task transitions smoothly into the next one allows you to prepare for each stage.
-It also helps you to avoid beginning one stage of a project only to discover that its completion depends upon completion of another stage that is not scheduled to begin until later.
+Reviewing the best order to address each segment, each completed task transitions smoothly into the next one to prepare for each stage.
+It also helps you avoid beginning one stage of a project to discover that its completion depends upon completing another stage that is not scheduled to begin until later.

 Weekly Tracking of Tasks

-Through weekly planning, you learn an important lesson in time management strategies: Things do not always work out the way in which they were planned.
+Through weekly planning, you learn an important lesson in time management strategies: Things do not always work out how they were planned.
 If you find that the time you allocated for a given task is far less than the amount of time actually needed to complete it, you can correct the time allotted to similar tasks in the future.
-One reason for such a time discrepancy is a natural tendency on the part of most people to overestimate the amount of future time available to them and underestimate the amount of time needed to complete a given task.
+One reason for such a time discrepancy is a natural tendency for most people to overestimate the amount of future time available to them and underestimate the amount of time needed to complete a given task.

 Building a Productive Work Environment

-You can follow all of the tips on time management mentioned up to this point in this guide and still not experience an increase in productivity if your work environment is holding you back.
-A cluttered workspace, noisy coworker, or poor-quality chair can have an effect on your productivity.
+You can follow all of the tips on time management mentioned to this point in this guide and still not experience an increase in productivity if your work environment is holding you back.
+A cluttered workspace, noisy coworkers, or poor-quality chairs can affect your productivity.

 Studies have shown that interruptions from phone calls, friends or coworkers stopping by to talk, or even the buzzing of your cell phone alerting you of a call are enough of a distraction to affect your ability to perform tasks.
 Distracted students were affected enough on tests they took as part of one study to drop from a passing grade to a failing one.

 People who are interrupted do not immediately resume the task on which they were working.
-Instead, most interruptions result in tasks being added to a to-do list, so time is lost not only to the interruption itself, but also to the ensuing tasks.
+Instead, most interruptions result in tasks being added to a to-do list, so time is lost to the interruption itself and the ensuing tasks.
 Developing a set of time management tools should include ways to avoid some of the common sources of distractions.

 Streamlining Your Workspace